Dortmund: Demographics

-Dortmund's population grew rapidly in the time of the 19th century industrialisation when coal mining and steel processing in the city began.
+Dortmund's population grew rapidly in the time of the 19th century industrialisation, when coal mining and steel processing in the city began.
 1904 marks the year when Dortmund saw a population of more than 100,000 for the first time in its history.
-During the 19th century the area around Dortmund called Ruhr attracted up to 500,000 ethnic Poles, Masurians and Silesians from East Prussia and Silesia in a migration known as Ostflucht (flight from the east).
+During the 19th century the area around Dortmund, called Ruhr, attracted up to 500,000 ethnic Poles, Masurians, and Silesians from East Prussia and Silesia, in a migration known as Ostflucht (flight from the east).
 Most of the new inhabitants came from Eastern Europe, but immigrants also came from France, Ireland, and the United Kingdom.
-Almost all their descendants today speak German as a mother tongue, and for various reasons they do not identify with their Polish roots and traditions, often only their Polish family names remaining as a sign of their past.
+Almost all their descendants today speak German as a mother tongue, and for various reasons, they do not identify with their Polish roots and traditions; often only their Polish family names remaining as a sign of their past.
 Not taking the fluctuation of war years into account, the population figures rose constantly to 657,804 in 1965.
 As a result of the city's post-industrial decline, the population fell to just under 580,000 in 2011.
-Today with a population of 601.402 (2017) the City of Dortmund is the eighth largest city in Germany after Berlin, Hamburg, Munich, Cologne, Frankfurt, Stuttgart and Düsseldorf.
-It is also the largest city in the Ruhr agglomeration.

 Contrary to earlier projections, population figures have been on the rise in recent years due to net migration gains.
 Dortmund has seen a moderate influx of younger people (18 to 25 years of age) mainly because of its universities.
-Data of the EU-wide 2011 census revealed massive inaccuracies with regard to German population figures.
-Consequently, respective figures have been corrected, which resulted in a statistical "loss" of 9,000 inhabitants in Dortmund.
-In 2016 it was announced that the population was back above 600,000.
+Data of the EU-wide 2011 census revealed discrepancies between the census data and the official population statistics, which resulted in a statistical "loss" of 9,000 inhabitants in Dortmund.
+In 2016, it was announced that the population was back above 600,000.
+As of 2024, with a population of 603,462, Dortmund is the ninth largest city in Germany (after Berlin, Hamburg, Munich, Cologne, Frankfurt, Düsseldorf, Stuttgart, and Leipzig) and the largest city in the Ruhr agglomeration.

-As of 2012, Dortmund had a population of 571,403 of whom about 177,000 (roughly 30%) were of non-German origin.
+As of 2012, Dortmund had a population of 571,403, of whom about 177,000 (roughly 30%) were of non-German origin.
 The table shows the number of first and second generation immigrants in Dortmund by nationality as of 31 December 2014.
 As with much of the Ruhr area, Dortmund has sizable Turkish and South European communities (particularly Spanish), and had one of Germany's most visible Slavic populations.